 So is free RAM completely bad?

-What happens if a user wants to load an app that has not been preloaded into the RAM and there’s not enough space?
+Imagine this scenario, what happens if a user wants to load an app that has not been preloaded into the RAM and there’s not enough space?

+Yup.
 That would be a problem in itself.

-To combat this, many OS, especially Android, usually maintains a healthy balance between using up free RAM and leaving some free space for new apps.
-Many OS also quickly swap preloaded apps into zRAM or virtual memory inorder to create more space.
+To combat this, many Operating Systems, especially Android, are programmed to maintain a healthy balance between free RAM and occupied RAM.
+Many Operating Systems also quickly swap preloaded apps into zRAM or virtual memory to create more space for the user.

 In order words, free RAM is not entirely wasted RAM.